19 Long Flowering Perennials for Year-Round Interest

 These early-spring woodland plants thrive best under deciduous trees or shrubs.
 They can easily bloom for up to 6 weeks so you can enjoy a bright yellow display from early February until late March.

 Some perennial flowers bloom from late spring to early autumn, which means your garden will be lit up in colour throughout the hottest months.
-Read on to find out which are the top summer long-blooming perennial flowers:
+Read on to find out which are the top summer long-blooming perennial delights: